jogendra/example-ios-apps/README.md

 ## watchOS Apps that written with SwiftUI
 * [Countio](https://github.com/dhanrajdc7/Countio) - Countio is simple WatchOS App made with Swiftly SwiftUI.
 You can count anything quickly with Countio!!!
 * [Waterminder](https://github.com/caiobzen/water-reminder-swiftui) - A simple Apple Watch app to remind you to drink water!

+## Frameworks
+* [ARHeadsetKit](https://github.com/philipturner/ARHeadsetKit) - High-level framework for experimenting with AR and using $5 Google Cardboard to replicate Hololens.

 ## iOS Apps written with SceneKit
 * [Pizza Man](https://github.com/fulldecent/pizzaman) - A simple game where you eat flying pepperoni